Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 Voltages are confirmed beginning with the -250 position of the Selector knob and the Meter Switch in VOLT, and will indicate in the "1" region of the gauge approximately thirty seconds after radar power-on, signifying correct voltage delivery.
-After this powerup, the monitor meter will indicate in the "1" region for nominal function if the voltages delivered are correct.
+After this power-up, the monitor meter will indicate in the "1" region for nominal function if the voltages delivered are correct.
 The +35 selection is an exception to this rule, as the value for correct function is 2.0 or greater.